markterweele/windows-itpro-docs/windows/configuration/unbranded-boot/index.md

 The following instructions provide details about how to configure your devices.
 Select the option that best suits your needs.

+> [!NOTE]
+> If Windows is already installed, you can't apply a provisioning package to configure Unbranded Boot.
+Instead, you must use the command prompt to configure Unbranded Boot.

 #### [:::image type="icon" source="../images/icons/cmd.svg"::: **Command prompt**](#tab/cmd)

 You can use the `bcdedit.exe` command to configure Unbranded Boot settings at runtime.